Frequently Asked Questions

-Right now, Design Mom is not currently hiring new columnists, and we do not have need of guest posts, but thank you for asking.
+Right now, Design Mom is not currently hiring new columnists, and I do not have need of guest posts, but thank you for asking.
 It takes guts to put yourself out there like that.
 Thank you for adding some bravery to the world!
-When we’re ready to add someone new to the team, we’ll be sure to announce it here on the blog.
+When I’m ready to add someone new to the team, we’ll be sure to announce it here on the blog.

 As for DIY projects, we’re always interested in sharing amazing projects from creators around the world.
 If you have a DIY or Craft project that hasn’t been published anywhere else, email our DIY Editor, Amy Christie, and include a few finished, styled photos of the project at 500 px wide.
 Amy and the team will consider each project and if it’s a good fit for Design Mom, we’ll pay you for the post, and credit you on the post as well (of course!).
 To get an idea of the sort of tutorials we like to publish, please browse our Make Something tab, and be sure to note the format we use.